 2. You’re An Employee At Your Own Company

 We see this all the time with restaurant owners, coffee shop owners, hair salon owners and about a hundred other ventures where people have created themselves a job.
 Michael Gerber in his book “The E-Myth” refers to these fakepreneurs as “technicians”.
-Those who are so good at their craft they’re unable to work for someone else, but so weak at the required competencies of growing a company, that they end up reverting to employee-based technician mentality.
+Those who are so good at their craft are unable to work for someone else but so weak at the required competencies of growing a company, that they end up reverting to employee-based technician mentality.

 Technicians spend almost all their time working in their business instead of working on their business.

 I might be one of the most qualified people to write this paragraph.
 From 15-19 years old I had 16 jobs ranging from bailing hay and working at PETCO to an associate at a skate shop in my hometown.
 I was fired from almost every one of them.
 I am 100% unemployable.
 And even now, 11 years later, I have never worked for another person.

 Now, I’m not saying that you can’t have a successful employee career and become an entrepreneur sometime in the future.
 Nor am I saying you can’t have a job while launching your new company.
 But I am saying employment is not an option for your future.
 People (even if they currently work for themselves) who would even consider a well paid secure job over chasing their dream, are not entrepreneurs.

 True entrepreneurs will turn down $150,000 salary and a company car for a $36,000 salary and a 60 hour work week.
 Surprisingly, it has nothing to do with pride or financial intelligence either, it’s almost solely a drive from purpose, vision, and personal control.

 Entrepreneurs know you can chase your own dream, or help someone else chase theirs.
 They always choose the first.